 Julio C. Tello Site Museum

 Named after Peru’s famed archaeologist, the Museo de Sitio Julio C. Tello presents textiles, ceramics, and informational displays that explain the evolution of the Paracas culture and its sophisticated artistic production.
-Venture along the footpath from the museum building to a lookout over the Paracas Bay for a chance to see flamingos and other bird species.
+Venture along the footpath from the museum building to a lookout over the Paracas Bay for a perfect birdwatching opportunity.

 It’s worth mentioning that the best examples of Paracas artifacts and mummy bundles have been moved to museums in Lima, including the Larco Museum and the National Museum of Archaeology, Anthropology, and History of Peru.